 Application fees can be paid by credit card (MasterCard, VISA, American Express or Discover) during online application or after the application's submission.
 To submit the application fee online after applying, students must use their E-Services account or pay in person at the university's Office of Student Business Services.

-Transfer Applicants-Bachelor of Arts or Bachelor of Science
+Transfer Applicants - Bachelor of Arts, Bachelor of Fine Arts, OR BACHELOR OF SCIENCE

 TRANSFER ADMISSIONS CRITERIA